adRise/jest-cov-reporter/README.md

 4. `fullCoverageDiff`: get the full coverage with diff or only the diff.
 Defaults to false
 5. `delta`: Difference between the old and final test coverage.
 Defaults to 0.2
 6. `useSameComment`: While commenting on the PR update the exisiting comment.
 Defaults to true.
+7. `coverageType`: Tools that generate code coverage, only support 'jest' and 'cobertura' for now.